-3. There is a need for a new approach to water pumping and air movement.
+There is a need for a new approach to water and air pumping management.

-The pressure curves in the above Koller brochure are stylised.
-The real back to back curves are shown below in Fig 3.
+The pressure curves in the Koller brochure at left are stylised.
+The real back to back curves are shown below in Fig 3 below.
 The Stelth 600 manufactured by Koller curve is also red in Fig 3.